 Graduate School Academic Requirements

-Students whose cumulative graduate GPA is .1 to .6 points below that needed for a 3.0 GPA are put on probation.
-Students are placed on academic probation for one semester.
+Students whose cumulative graduate GPA falls between 2.31 and 2.99 are automatically placed on academic probation for one semester.
 If they fail to raise their cumulative GPA to 3.0 by the end of one semester, they are dismissed from their graduate program.
 Thesis, dissertation, S/U graded credits, and transfer credits have no impact on a student’s GPA.

-Students whose cumulative graduate GPA is .7 or more grade points below that needed for a 3.0 GPA are dismissed.
-Dismissed students are no longer in a graduate program but may take graduate-level courses as a Grad Special.
-Students wishing to complete their degree must obtain approval to take graduate-level courses, raise their graduate GPA to at least 3.0 and then re-apply to a graduate program.
-Any courses taken to raise their GPA will be included in the graduate special/ transfer credit limitation (9 credits for master’s degrees).
+Students whose cumulative graduate GPA is 2.30 or lower are dismissed.
+Dismissed students are no longer enrolled in their graduate program but may take graduate-level courses as a Grad Special.
+Dismissed students wishing to complete their degree must obtain approval to take graduate-level courses, raise their graduate GPA to at least 3.0, and then re-apply to their graduate program.
+Any courses taken in an effort to raise their GPA will be included in the graduate special/ transfer credit limitation (9 credits for master’s degrees).